Lemonatix/how-to-python/README.md

 If you would like to contribute, please follow these steps:
 1. Fork this repository.
-2. Create a new branch: `git checkout -b feature-name`.
+2. Create a new branch: `git checkout -b some-name`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+3. Make your changes and commit them: `git commit -m 'adds some features'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request.

+Thank you in advance and have fun coding!